OpenFreeEnergy/alchemiscale.org-site/content/opportunities/alchemiscale-2025/index.md

 #### analysis bottlenecks

-Users of `alchemiscale.org`, in particular **ASAP Discovery**, have noted that as their `AlchemicalNetwork`s grow larger in size, it becomes increasingly painful to pull results for whole-network analyses, such such as MLE estimators featured in `cinnabar`.
+Users of `alchemiscale.org`, in particular **ASAP Discovery**, have noted that as their `AlchemicalNetwork`s grow larger in size, it becomes increasingly painful to pull results for whole-network analyses, such as MLE estimators featured in `cinnabar`.

 There are several independent optimizations that could be implemented to address this, which taken together would yield a much-improved user experience for analysis activity:
 1. client `ProtocolDAGResult` caching : [alchemiscale#59](https://github.com/OpenFreeEnergy/alchemiscale/issues/58)